gazebosim/gz-sim/tutorials/underwater_vehicles.md

 Control of Ocean Vehicles"](https://www.wiley.com/en-sg/Guidance+and+Control+of+Ocean+Vehicles-p-9780471941132).
 This tutorial will guide you through the steps you need to setup simulation of an underwater vehicle.
-In this tutorial, we will guid you through the setup of the [MBARI Tethys](https://app.ignitionrobotics.org/accurrent/fuel/models/MBARI%20Tethys%20LRAUV).
+In this tutorial, we will guide you through the setup of the [MBARI Tethys](https://app.ignitionrobotics.org/accurrent/fuel/models/MBARI%20Tethys%20LRAUV).
 One can find the final sdf file for this tutorial in the `examples/worlds/auv_controls.sdf` file.